dynreshpc/dynreshpc.github.io/index.md

 #  ## DynResHPC
 #  Dynamic Resources for HPC Consortium
 #feature_image: "https://picsum.photos/1300/400?image=16"
 #excerpt: "Dynamic Resources for HPC Consortium advances dynamic resource management, malleable applications, and adaptive scheduling for High‑Performance Computing.
-Join our community at <a href="https://groups.google.com/g/dynres\">groups.google.com/g/dynres</a> and attend our virtual meetings on the 3rd Monday of each month at 5:00 PM CET."
+Join our community at groups.google.com/g/dynres and attend our virtual meetings on the 3rd Monday of each month at 5:00 PM CET."
 aside: true
 ---